CringeTherapy/Disabler/README.md

 #NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA IN BETA v1.3), NO-ADMIN ROBLOX(IN BETA v1.4.1), AND NO-ADMIN ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON(IN ALPHA 1.0)!!!!

 Anytime you get the not safe screen, just click the underlined text and click run anyway, because u can see the code and its not bad at all lol.

+All the Ghost Code for the other games that aren't minecraft will be added in complete version 1.0